-This guide presents a selection of Restatements of the Law, Nutshells, Examples & Explanations, Questions & Answers, selections from the Mastering series, hornbooks, and treatises that may help to clarify or explain some of the legal issues being discussed in your classes.
+This guide presents a selection of Restatements of the Law, Examples & Explanations, Questions & Answers, the Acing series, Short & Happy Guides, Nutshells, the Mastering series, hornbooks, and treatises that may help to clarify or explain some of the legal issues being discussed in your classes.
 This list is merely a starting point.
 Your professors, the reference librarians, or your classmates may have additional suggestions for supplementary or explanatory reading.

 Another useful set of tools is Computer Assisted Legal Instruction (CALI) — interactive